 In June 2021 we reopened our People's Kitchen from community center NieuwLand.
 Here we found our audience again despite being restricted by Covid measures.
 De Sering also got its first little sibling, TestTafel.
 What started as a limited fundraising dinner grew quickly, until it had its own group of fans, workers and volunteers.
 TestTafel became the financial cornerstone of the project and operates as such to this day.

 In 2022 we got a chance to get our own location.
 We were offered a space at theatre community De Sloot, and on December 31st, 2021, we moved all our stuff to a dusty old factory hall.
 What followed was a crowdfunding campaign and an accelerated education in construction.

 In May it was finally time, the doors opened (although we are still building to this day).
-Since then, we've served thousands of meals, catered to actions, hosted techno parties, welcomed the famous queer chess club and much much more.
+Since then, we've served thousands of meals, catered to actions, hosted many parties and workshops and much much more.